gacou54/pyorthanc/paper.md

 6. Jobs: PyOrthanc allows to monitoring of long-running tasks on the Orthanc server.

-7. Orthanc SDK: PyOrthanc provides a mock of the Orthanc SDK, which brings type hints and autocomplete (intellisense) when working with the Python Plugin.
+7. Orthanc SDK: PyOrthanc provides a mock of the Orthanc SDK, which brings type hints and autocomplete (intelliSense) when working with the Python Plugin.

 # Architecture and Design
 The core of PyOrthanc is the Orthanc class, which handles the connection to the Orthanc server and serves as the entry